 Pursuant to the Related Party Transactions Policy, the Audit Committee reviews and must approve or disapprove all related party transactions.
-Proposed transactions between the Company and related persons, as defined in Regulation S-K Item 404 under the Securities Act of 1933 ("Related Persons"), are submitted to the Audit Committee for full consideration.
+Proposed transactions between the Company and related persons ("Related Person(s)"), as defined in Regulation S-K Item 404 under the Securities Act of 1933, as amended (the "Securities Act"), are submitted to the Audit Committee for full consideration.
 The relationship of the parties and the terms of the proposed transaction are reviewed and discussed by the Audit Committee, and the Audit Committee may approve or disapprove the Company entering into the transaction.
 All related party transactions, whether or not such transactions must be disclosed under Regulation S-K Item 404, are approved or disapproved by the Audit Committee pursuant to the policy.